KitimboRino/alx-react/0x00-react_introduction/README.md

 ## Introduction

 React is a popular JavaScript library for building user interfaces, particularly single-page applications.
-This guide will walk you through creating a basic React application, using Create React App for quick setup, understanding JSX, debugging with React Developer Tools, testing with Enzyme's Shallow rendering, and integrating React with Webpack and Babel.
+This guide will walk you through creating a basic React application, using Create React App for quick setup, understanding JSX, debugging with React Developer Tools, testing with Enzyme's Shallow rendering, and integrating Rcreate-react-appeact with Webpack and Babel.

 ## Table of Contents